Submitting and Negotiating Sponsored Agreements through DCG for Corporate and Foundation Research

 - School Review and Approval: At least one week prior to submitting proposal to sponsor.

-- Negotiation of Award: Begins after DCG receives notice of award, budget and full proposal, and verifies school approval via PAR or PARiS.
+- Negotiation of Award: Begins after DCG receives notice of award, budget and full proposal, and verifies school approval via PAR or TARA.
 DCG seeks to minimize negotiation time.
 Bi-weekly status updates are provided if negotiations take longer than two weeks.

 - Award and Account Set-Up: Generally within two days of signed agreement, approved detailed budget and regulatory approvals.